What is Play Therapy?

-Play therapy is a psychotherapeutic approach used to help children ages 5 to 12 explore their lives and freely express repressed thoughts and emotions through play.
+Play therapy is a psychotherapeutic approach used to help children up to the age of 12 explore their lives and freely express repressed thoughts and emotions through play.
 Therapeutic play normally takes place in a safe, comfortable playroom, encouraging free expression and allowing the therapist to observe the child’s choices, decisions, and play style.
 Games, toys and mediums such as clay, drawings and paint are used to enable such expression.

 The goal is to help children learn to express themselves in healthier ways and discover new and more positive methods to solve problems.
 Children use non-verbal communication to express themselves.
 For this reason, it is important that when dealing with children we enter their world at their level of communication.
 This is why the medium of play is utilized.

 Rather than having to explain what is troubling them, as adult therapy usually expects, children use play to communicate at their own level and at their own pace, without feeling interrogated or threatened.

 As children are non-verbal it is not always easy to tell if they are in need of psychological help.
 If you ask them how they are, they will generally respond with short, uninformed answers.
 This is because they do not know how they are doing.

 For this reason we look at behavior in order to assess if a child is struggling.

 1. Regular complaints of physical aches, pains or illness - especially stomach related